Human capital flight: Sri Lanka

-Eastern Asia

 China

 With rapid GDP growth and a higher degree of openness towards the rest of the world, there has been an upsurge in Chinese emigration to Western countries—particularly the United States, Canada and Australia.
-China became the biggest worldwide contributor of emigrants in 2007.
+As of 2013, 4% of the world's migrants came from China.
 According to the official Chinese media, in 2009, 65,000 Chinese secured immigration or permanent resident status in the United States, 25,000 in Canada and 15,000 in Australia.
-The largest group of emigrants consists of professionals and experts with a middle-class background, who are the backbone for the development of China.
-According to a 2007 study, seven out of every ten students who enroll in an overseas university never return to live in their homeland.
+The largest group of emigrants consists of professionals and experts with a middle-class background, raising concerns about a "brain drain" of the people who contribute most to the development of China.
+According to a 2007 study, seven out of every ten students from China who enroll in an overseas university never return to live in their homeland.

 Australasia

 Pacific Islands

 The post-WWII migration trends in the Pacific Islands have essentially followed this pattern: